denten-books/plain-text/3-format.md

 > property to a specific piece of software and hardware"
 > [@consortium_c.i.t.e.d._1994; @clark_copyright_1996, 83-84].

-as is arguably the case with
-"Circumvention of copyright protection systems," a law passed as part of the Digital Millennium Copyright Act (DMCA) in 1998 in the United States.[^ln3-DMCA1]

 The emergence of such embedded contractual enforcement mechanisms can be subsumed under the broader idea of "smart contracts."
 In his seminal article on "Formalizing and Securing Relationships in Public Networks," Nick Szabo